 This page looks at government bond yields and expected inflation.
 The chart on the left includes the historical 10-year government bond yields of Germany, Japan and the U.S. The 10-year bond yield is a popular benchmark and its movement can suggest possible changes in the investing environment, for example through shifts in what is happening policy-wise or in the economy.
 On the right are inflation expectations from the market based on swap rates.
-Recent inflation expectations have been trending upwards as the economic recovery, tight labor market, geopolitical tensions and supply chains push up prices.
-This usually leads to bond yields creeping upwards as higher prices imply higher interest rates in the future as central banks raise rates to combat inflation.
+In recent months, inflation expectations have been trending upwards as the economic recovery, tight labor market, geopolitical tensions and supply chains push up prices.
+This usually leads to bond yields creeping upwards as higher prices imply higher interest rates in the future, as central banks raise rates to combat inflation.
+In the first quarter of 2023, expectations appear to have begun coming down, which could suggest a shift in central bank policy soon.